 Australian Museum Eureka Prizes People's Choice Award

-University of Technology Sydney Eureka Prize for Science Teaching
+Department of Trade and Investment Eureka Prize for Science or Mathematics Teaching

 University of Sydney Sleek Geeks Science Eureka Prize - Primary